That dollar metric results from a 79.1% rise from $7 billion five years earlier in 2018.

 - UFC Group (food, beverages)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Mongolia’s unemployment rate averaged 7.29% for 2022, down from an average 8.1% in 2021 per statistics from the International Monetary Fund.
+Mongolia’s unemployment rate averaged 6.561% for 2023, down from an average 7.29% in 2022 per International Monetary Fund statistics.

 Mongolia’s capital city is Ulaanbaatar.